therealadeel/tetragon/contrib/control-plane-client/README.md

 - **Automatic Registration**: Registers on startup with hostname, instance ID (from IMDSv2 or hostid), environment, architecture, IP address, and custom tags
 - **Policy Synchronization**: Periodically fetches policies from the management API and applies them to Tetragon
-- **Incremental Updates**: Efficiently applies only changed policies (add/update/delete) instead of replacing all policies
+- **Incremental Updates**: Efficiently applies only changed policies (add/update/delete) instead of replacing all policies, based on SHA256 hashes of the rendered policy YAML
-- **Version-based Updates**: Only updates policies when the version or SHA256 hash changes
-- **Health Reporting**: Regularly sends client health and policy status to the management API
+- **Health Reporting**: Regularly sends client health and policy status (including the active policy SHA) to the management API
 - **Metrics Publishing**: Scrapes local or remote Prometheus metrics and forwards them to the management API
 - **Retry Logic**: Built-in exponential backoff for resilient API communication
 - **Configurable**: Extensive configuration options for all client behaviors